PlasticDigits/ustr-cmm/PROPOSAL.md

 5. **No Direct Access**: Treasury assets can only be moved via explicit withdrawal proposals
 6. **Event Emission**: All governance and withdrawal actions emit events for transparency
 7. **Multiple Pending Withdrawals**: Multiple withdrawal proposals can exist simultaneously, each with its own timelock
+8. **Gas Attack Prevention**: Accepting a governance proposal only clears that specific proposal; other pending proposals must be cancelled individually by new governance.
+This prevents gas-griefing attacks where an attacker could create thousands of proposals to make acceptance prohibitively expensive.

+#### Withdrawal Tax Note

+Native token withdrawals (USTC, LUNC) use `BankMsg::Send`, which incurs TerraClassic's 0.5% burn tax.
+The `amount` field in `ProposeWithdraw` specifies the amount **debited from treasury**; the destination receives the post-tax amount.
+For example, withdrawing 1,000,000 USTC results in ~995,000 USTC reaching the destination.

 ---